Dynamic geothermal reservoir modeling in the Clarke Lake Gas Field, NE British Columbia

 Project location: Clarke Lake Gas Field, northeast British Columbia

-Researchers are building a three-dimensional (3D) model of the Clarke Lake geothermal reservoir in northeast British Columbia -- a potential site for BC's first geothermal power plant -- using geological and hydrogeological information from existing oil and gas wells in the area.
+Researchers generated a model of the Clarke Lake geothermal reservoir in northeast British Columbia - a potential site for BC's first geothermal power plant - using geological and hydrogeological information from existing oil and gas wells in the area.

-There is high potential for using geothermal sources to generate power and heat in British Columbia, yet there is no geothermal power generation in British Columbia.
+There is high potential for using geothermal sources to generate power and heat in British Columbia, yet there is no geothermal power generation in BC.
 Geothermal energy uses the heat stored in rocks and groundwater below the surface and is a clean, sustainable and "always on" form of renewable energy.
-In the United States, geothermal power stations produce 3.7 gigawatts of power, enough to power 3.7 million homes. (read more)

-The Clarke Lake Field in northeast British Columbia has been identified as a prospective site for a geothermal power plant.
-Over one hundred gas wells have been drilled, providing valuable data about conditions below the surface.
+The Clarke Lake Field is a depleted natural gas reservoir in northeast BC that has been identified as a prospective site for a geothermal power plant.
+Over one hundred gas wells have been drilled in the area, providing valuable data about conditions below the surface.

-The Clarke Lake Field is located about 14 kilometers southeast of Fort Nelson, in the far northeast of British Columbia.
-It is in the Horn River Basin, BC's second largest natural gas basin, that stretches from south of Fort Nelson north to the BC/Yukon border.
+The Clarke Lake Field is located about 14 kilometers southeast of Fort Nelson, in the far northeast of BC.
+It is in the Horn River Basin, BC's second largest natural gas basin, that stretches from south of Fort Nelson north to BC's Yukon border.

 How was the data collected?

-Unlike other potential geothermal resources in British Columbia, the Clarke Lake reservoir has been extensively explored and exploited for gas production.
-The resulting sample sets and data from these activities, including core, core analyses, well production records, and well logs, allow for modeling of geothermal energy production at Clarke Lake without the need for costly and time-consuming field exploration.
+Unlike other potential geothermal resources in British Columbia, the Clarke Lake Field has been extensively used for natural gas production.
+The public data from these activities, including core, core analyses, well production records, and well logs, allow for modeling of geothermal energy production at the Clarke Lake Field without the need for costly and time-consuming field exploration.

 What was found?